SnowTimSwiss/TimENC/README.md

 4. The data is encrypted with **ChaCha20-Poly1305**, and all metadata is authenticated.
 5. The output `.timenc` file contains everything necessary to decrypt.
 6. During decryption, all parameters and metadata are verified before decryption.

+---

+## How to use it on Platforms without a native app

+1. Download Source Code
+2. Install Python
+3. run "pip install cryptography argon2-cffi python3-tk" to install all necessary dependencies
+4. Run the python file